 What is the view from Kneifelspitze?

-Slightly freestanding from the Untersberg Massif, Kneifelspitze offers hikers and travelers a much closer and dramatic view of the Berchtesgaden town and Watzmann Mountain to the south.
+Slightly freestanding from the Untersberg Massif, Kneifelspitze offers hikers and travelers a much closer and more dramatic view of the Berchtesgaden town and Watzmann Mountain to the south.
 Kneifelspitze is also the favorite spot of the photographers who want to capture the spectacular crescent ridge formed by Watzmann Mountain peaks: Kleiner Watzmann, Watzmannkinder, and Mittel Spitze.

 How to go to Kneifelspitze?